 Here are my Top 5 Tips for Taking a Break From Running:

 Look, any challenge sucks a little less if you have a clear idea why you’re doing it.
 It’s the same with taking a break from running.
 Most times, when we have to take a break, it’s not because we want to; there is a reason outside of ourselves suggesting it, pushing for it, screaming sometimes because we didn’t listen to their early, calm and rational pleas.
 If we look at the reason for the break, understand the value of it and embrace that it exists, we can bide our time a lot better.

 Anger, frustration and irritation are normal feelings when we’re injured or sidelined, but they don’t help us get back in the game any faster.
 If you’re injured, realize what led to that injury and focus on building new habits to avoid it in the future.
+Better yet, do whatever you can to get yourself back to full fitness so you can start doing what you love again.
+All it may take is a useful piece of kit like an ankle brace to get yor injured area feeling ready to go again.
+I’m sure you’ll be able to find this product on Amazon, which will allow you to get back to the thing that you love.
 If you have life events limiting your schedule and thwarting your running routine, look at those events and understand why they’re important.
 You might be investing in family time or building a career.
 Taking a break from running to invest in something equally good isn’t always a bad thing.
 If you take a sec and dig deep (I know, you can roll your eyes), you can find a lot of motivation in using the time wisely instead of just slogging through.

 Get a New Girlfriend